 People are often surprised when they discover the vast scope of our practice.
 “Oh, you’re a Pediatric Speech-Language Pathologist?
 So you help people say the /r/ sound?”
 I would be retired in the Cayman Islands if I had a nickel for every time I heard that.
 Yes, Speech-Language Pathologists help clients with articulation, but our scope of practice reaches far beyond the R sound!
 This misconception arises when people refer to us as Speech Therapists and omit the essential ‘language’ part!
 Below are a few main areas SLPs treat.

-- Hearing impairments.
 If you have trouble hearing others and yourself, then it is very difficult to monitor your own speech.
 SLPs help people who are deaf or hearing impaired to communicate through a combination of sign language and speech sound instruction.
-This includes working with children diagnosed with auditory-processing disorder who have difficulties processing auditory information.
+This includes working with children diagnosed with auditory processing disorder who have difficulties processing auditory information.

-- Executive functioning.
 Executive functions are skills that help you carry out daily activities.
-Examples of executive functions include attention, planning, memory, and problem solving.
+Examples of executive functions include attention, planning, memory, and problem-solving.
 SLPs help people improve these skills and use strategies to compensate for them.

 A Pediatric Speech Language Pathologist will evaluate each individual’s needs and areas for improvement.
 Since children are always developing, Pediatric Speech Language Pathologists must consider many other factors in the treatment plan and allow for changes as needed.